-The only limit to my understanding was the use of partly meaningless words: new mobility, micromobility, sharing.
+The limit to my understanding was the use of meaningless words: new mobility, micromobility, sharing.

-These words are meaningless not because they have no meaning but because they have too many, which is the same thing.
+These words each have too many meanings, which is the same as having none.
 That is a good sign that they have arisen from the language of sales.
 Selling a product requires exaggerating its relevance.
 If a word makes people feel good, the marketer will try to figure out how to extend the word to cover her product.

 All three of these words feel good: New mobility sounds cutting-edge.
 Micromobility sounds intimate, maybe even cute the way little things are.
 Sharing — well, we all think toddlers should learn to share.